FairAppeal

 Greenlake Property Taxes (Seattle): The 2026 Homeowner Guide

 Green Lake's circular three-mile path packs joggers, strollers, and dog walkers around what is functionally Seattle's most-used outdoor amenity, and the homes ringing it carry a distinct lake-frontage premium.
-The 2026 King County Assessor median assessed value across Seattle is $833,000 at an effective rate near 0.99 percent, producing a citywide median bill around $8,000 — but the bill that lands on a Greenlake home depends on the model’s neighborhood-level math, which is where the gaps appear.
+Seattle's 2026 median assessed value is $833,000 at a ~0.99 percent effective rate, about $8,000 a year, but the bill on a Green Lake home turns on neighborhood-level math.

 How are Greenlake property taxes calculated?